-an adjoint code) with present-day surface air temperature from the NCEP/NCAR reanalysis data as a target and (b) a multi-decadal synthetic case with the Community Earth System Model (CESM v1.2, with no adjoint).
-The methodological description and the first experiment serve to show that, under a strong-constraint minimization and perfect-model framework, the FDS-IKS should converge to the same minimum as incremental 4D-Var.
-Actually, in this experiment, the FDS-IKS converges substantially faster than 4D-Var and to the same minimum.
-The FDS-MKS does not theoretically converge to the same minimum (except for linear cases), but it is more stable than the FDS-IKS for poorly regularized cost functions.
+The evaluated schemes are a FDS implementation of the iterative Kalman smoother (FDS-IKS, a Gauss-Newton scheme), and a so-called FDS-multistep Kalman smoother (FDS-MKS, based on repeated assimilation of the observations).
+We have conducted two assimilation experiments: (a) a simple 1D energy balance model (Ebm1D; which has an adjoint code) with present-day surface air temperature from the NCEP/NCAR reanalysis data as target, and (b) a multi-decadal synthetic case with the Community Earth System Model (CESM v1.2, with no adjoint).
+The methodological description and the first experiment serves to show that, under a strong constraint minimization and perfect-model framework, the FDS-IKS should converge to the same minimum as incremental 4D-Var.
+Actually. in this experiment, the FDS-IKS converges substantially faster than 4D-Var and to the same minimum.
+The FDS-MKS does not theoretically converges to the same minimum (except for linear cases), but it is more stable than the FDS-IKS for poorly regularized cost functions.